 Whether you are a lawyer, a doctor, an IT director or a parent, you have a method.
 You have a way of doing what you do, that you repeat, that makes you successful.
 You create your unique method for consistent performance.
 You observe your results and adjust your course, often automatically.

 Trading involves doing this everyday, consciously.
 The markets will seek out those without a strategy.
 It will sniff out the folks going into the arena without a plan.
-It will seduce and play you just like my five year old will when he knows I’m off my parenting game.

 In creating your strategy, a huge hinderance is over thinking.
 I’ve seen traders fret long and hard about which content provider, stock or style to follow.
 The Power of Decision by Raymond Charles Barker states,